The KPZ fixed point

-\begin{proof} The existence and uniqueness of solutions of \eqref{bhe1}--\eqref{bhe3} is an elementary consequence of the fact that the dimension of $\ker (Q^*)^{-1}$ is 1, and it consists of the function $2^z$, which allows us to march forwards from the initial condition $h^n_k(k,z)=2^{z-X_0(n-k)}$ uniquely solving the boundary value problem $h^n_k(\ell,X_0(n-k))= 0$ at each step\footnote{As a linear operator, $Q^*$ acts on $\ell^1(\zz)$, and it is there that $Q^*$ is invertible, with inverse $(Q^*)^{-1}$ defined by \eqref{eq:Qinv}.
+\begin{proof} The existence and uniqueness of solutions of \eqref{bhe1}--\eqref{bhe3} is an elementary consequence of the fact that $\ker (Q^*)^{-1}$ has dimension $1$ and it is spanned by the function $2^z$, which allows us to march forwards from the initial condition $h^n_k(k,z)=2^{z-X_0(n-k)}$ uniquely solving the boundary value problem $h^n_k(\ell,X_0(n-\ell))= 0$ at each step\footnote{As a linear operator, $Q^*$ acts on $\ell^1(\zz)$, and it is there that $Q^*$ is invertible, with inverse $(Q^*)^{-1}$ defined by \eqref{eq:Qinv}.
 However, \eqref{bhe1}--\eqref{bhe3} are being solved in the space of all sequences, in which the matrix $(Q^*)^{-1}$ does have a non-trivial kernel.}.